introcompsys/fall2023/syllabus/grading.md

 - review: just the basics
 - practice: a little bit more indepdendent
 - explore: posing your own directions of inquiry
-- build: in depth- application of course topics
+- build: in-depth application of course topics

 All of these badges will be tracked through PRs in your kwl repo.
 Each PR must have a title that includes the badge type and associated date.
 We will use scripts over these to track your progress.